armohamm/amazon-s3-bitbucket-pipelines-staticweb-deployment/README.md

 # Upload to Amazon S3
 An example repository to demonstrate the Amazon S3 upload for Bitbucket pipelines addon.
 This example uploads an artefact to an existing S3 bucket.

+Uploading artefacts to S3 could be used in several contexts, in conjunction with the other sample integrations.
+You could upload a cloudformation template, or a Elastic Beanstalk deployable.
+You could also upload to S3 an artefact which acts as an input to the the Source stage of an AWS CodePipeline, and triggers the pipeline.

 ## How To Use It
 * Create a S3 bucket to hold the artefact(s)